-Teaching English is a career considered by many, and teaching English as a foreign language has always been one of the most popular choices for young graduates wishing to travel and experience the world.
-Now it is becoming an option many mature job seekers, those wishing to change careers or take a career break are choosing.
+Teaching English as a foreign language has always been one of the most popular choices for young graduates wishing to travel and experience the world.
+Now it is becoming an option that many mature job seekers or those wishing to change careers or take a career break are choosing.

-With travel costs now affordable to more and more people, international travel and migration has increased over the last twenty or thirty years.
+Travel costs are now affordable to more and more people.
+As a result international travel and migration has increased over the last twenty or thirty years.
 This means that an English teaching qualification is even more valued and can be used both home and abroad.

 However, you do not need to go abroad to find a job teaching English as a foreign language.
 The UK is one of the most popular tourist destinations and places to study.
 According to the British Council over 700,000 people come to learn English in the UK each year.

-Language schools are popular in university towns such as Oxford, Cambridge, Birmingham and York as well as seaside towns including Bournemouth and Brighton.
+Language schools are popular in university towns such as Oxford, Cambridge, Birmingham and York.
+Seaside towns including Bournemouth and Brighton also cater for overseas students.
 They often have openings for fully qualified teachers, those wishing to gain further experience and students.

 What qualifications do you need for teaching English as a foreign language?